awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.concepts.cluster.md

 **Important**
 Do not place all of your cluster's nodes in a single Availability Zone\.
 In this configuration, your DAX cluster will become unavailable in case of an Availability Zone failure\.
-For production usage, we strongly recommend using DAX with at least three nodes \(the primary node and at least two read replicas\), where the nodes are placed in different Availability Zones\.
+For production usage, we strongly recommend using DAX with at least three nodes, where each node is placed in different Availability Zones\.
+Three nodes are required for a DAX cluster to be fault\-tolerant\.
+A DAX cluster can be deployed with one or two nodes for development or test workloads\.
+A one and two node clusters are not fault\-tolerant and we do not recommend less than three nodes for production use\.
+If one or two node clusters encounter software or hardware errors, the cluster can become unavailable or lose cached data\.

 ## Parameter Groups<a name="DAX.concepts.parameter-groups"></a>